wp-plugins/subheading/trunk/readme.txt

 The field name used is "_subheading", the underscore prefix prevents it from being displayed in the list of custom fields.

+== Screenshots ==

+1. The Sub Heading option is displayed directly below the main title.

 == Changelog ==

 = 0.1 =